 The TH-73A is expected to be in service for approximately 30 years.
-It is the replacement for 35-year-old TH-57Bs and TH-57Cs, which will begin sundown in fiscal year 2022 and concludes in the fiscal year 2024 timeframe.
+It is the replacement for 35-year-old TH-57Bs and TH-57Cs, which began sundown in fiscal year 2023 and concludes in fiscal year 2025.

 Contractor: AgustaWestland Philadelphia Corp.
 (Leonardo)